 Analysis of Pyrethroid Insecticides in Surface Water & Sediments

-- Recent Advances in the Analysis of Pyrethroid Insecticides in Surface Water and Sediments - Department of Fish and Game, Office of Spill Prevention and Response, Fish and Wildlife Water Pollution Control Laboratory - November 2011
+- Recent Advances in the Analysis of Pyrethroid Insecticides in Surface Water and Sediments - Department of Fish and Wildlife, Office of Spill Prevention and Response, Fish and Wildlife Water Pollution Control Laboratory - November 2011

 Techniques for Preventing the Introduction and Spread of Aquatic Invasive Species